sje30/sharing-report/editorial-outline.md

 * Include with your code a widely-used permission license such as MIT or BSD

 * Use a version control system (such as git) to develop the code and include the version control database with the final deposition of the code.

 * When working code written by others, observe Daniel Kahneman's 'reproducibility etiquette' and have a discussion with the authors of the code to give them a chance to fix bugs or respond to issues you've identified before you make any public statements.

 # Pledge

 We will endeavor to lead by example, and follow all these practices as part of our future work in all scientific publications.
 (Possible link to a bigger topic on JB re the "Research Manifesto").

-# Frequently asked questions (*perhaps online if too long)
+# Frequently asked questions

+These questions may be interesting but if they make the article too long, we could move them onto the web instead.

-## This will take a long time.
+## Sharing my code will take a long time to prepare.

 It might, but you are writing for your future self (e.g. in 6-12 months) and others in the lab.